eladyaniv01/SC2MapAnalysis/README.md

 # SC2MapAnalysis

-Early Stage Draft,
+Early Stage development,

-**Currently needs to be disabled on [GoldeWallLE , DeathAuraLE]**  fix pending
+**you will need to have 64 bit python installed**

 to get an idea of what the api can do,  check out "run.py"

-**you will need to have 64 bit python installed**

-it is meant to be a tool(extension) for https://github.com/BurnySc2/python-sc2/
+it is meant to be a tool(extension) for [BurnySc2](https://github.com/BurnySc2/python-sc2/)

-Thanks A lot to https://github.com/DrInfy for solving one of the biggest challenges,  finding rare choke points, check out his sc2 python framework, https://github.com/DrInfy/sharpy-sc2 Sharpy for rapid bot development,
+Thanks A lot to [DrInfy](https://github.com/DrInfy) for solving one of the biggest challenges,  finding rare choke points, check out his sc2 python framework, [Sharpy](https://github.com/DrInfy/sharpy-sc2) for rapid bot development,
-check out sc2pathlib,https://github.com/DrInfy/sc2-pathlib  a high performant rust module with python interface for pathfinding
+check out [sc2pathlib](https://github.com/DrInfy/sc2-pathlib)  a high performant rust module with python interface for pathfinding